build-on-aws/content/posts/the-power-of-generative-ai-in-retail-industry/index.md

 3. Then easily assemble the materials to an advertisement
   ![Picture6](images/Picture6.gif)

-## Fine-tune the LoRA model with your own images data
+## Fine-Tune the LoRA Model with Your Own Images Data

 In many cases, users require more than just image generation from Stable Diffusion.
 They often need to utilize the model to generate images that feature specific products or models.
 For instance, consider a scenario where a retailer collaborates with Key Opinion Leaders (KOLs) to enable them to select endorsements online then employ Stable Diffusion model that can swiftly generate product photography for sales purposes.
 Therefore, users require a streamlined pipeline that automates the fine-tuning of the model using their own image data.
 The architecture is as follows: